Standard Contract Measures for Personal Information Export Come into Force June 1, Additional Guidelines Released

 Which data operators are eligible to sign a “Standard Contract”?

 The Standard Contract is arguably the simplest route to receiving approval to conduct CBDT, as it does not require an audit by either the CAC or an accredited third-party agency.
 However, companies going this route will be required to carry out a Personal Information Protection Impact Assessment (PIPIA), as we will see below.

 Due to the simplified procedure, the Standard Contract only applies to relatively small data operators and companies that don’t handle data that is deemed to be of concern to national security and interests.

 Companies that meet all of the following criteria are eligible to use the Standard Contract:

 - They are not a critical information infrastructure operator (CIIO).

 - They process the PI of fewer than one million people.

-- Since January 1 of the previous year, they have transferred the PI of less than an accumulative 100,000 people out of China.
+- Since January 1 of the previous year, they have transferred the PI of less than 100,000 people out of China.

 - Since January 1 of the previous year, they have transferred the “sensitive” PI of less than 10,000 people out of China.

 The final version of the measures has also added a clause stating that PI processors cannot use means such as splitting up the PI that ought to undergo a security review into smaller batches in order to be eligible for the Standard Contract procedure.
 Under the PIPL, PI operators that exceed the above thresholds for data volume or handle sensitive PI are required to submit to a security review by the CAC before they can transfer it overseas.